mitranim/wordplay/readme.md

 deal with the debil (😈) © Y

-logeek © LR
+logeek © VA

-litteracy (when you've read a lot but it's all garbage) © LR
+litteracy (when you've read a lot but it's all garbage) © VA

 kotegory (in a cat-a-log) [sla] © M